 It records up to 1080 30p/60i resolution via HDMI to an available HDD or SSD using either Apple’s ProRes or Avid’s DNxHD codecs.
-Recording at 10-bit with 4:2:2 color sampling, this unit provides you a monitoring and recording solution in one compact battery powered unit.
+Recording at 10-bit with 4:2:2 color sampling, this unit provides a monitoring and recording solution in one compact battery-powered unit.

-If you are not a video shooter and are more of a stills shooter then for capturing video you need to be a little more hands on technically.
+If you are not a video shooter and are more of a stills shooter, you need to use more hands-on techniques for capturing video.

-What I mean by this is that the exposure and sound vary through a production and you may need to adjust this as you are recording.
+What I mean by this is that the exposure and sound vary through a production; you may need to adjust this as you are recording.

-With the Nikon D5 attached to the Atomos Ninja Blade using the HDMI port just siphons this off before it hits the H.264 encoder and you are recording in ProRes format.
-This isn’t really recording in RAW video but more like a TIFF file than say a JPEG.
+With the Nikon D5 attached to the Atomos Ninja Blade, using the HDMI port, siphons this off before it hits the H.264 encoder, and you are recording in ProRes format.
+This isn’t registering in the RAW video but is more like a TIFF file than a JPEG.

-Now I cannot share the Oklahoma! video because of copyright.
+Now I cannot share Oklahoma!
+Video because of copyright.
 [I am recording it for the Shuler Awards in Georgia]

-The cool thing is right now you can buy the Atomos Ninja Blade 5″ for $395 without a hard drive which gives you the 5″ monitor.
-I would recommend buying a SSD hard drive of your choice in size.
+The cool thing is you can now buy the Atomos Ninja Blade 5″ for $395 without a hard drive which gives you the 5″ monitor.
+I would recommend purchasing an SSD hard drive of your choice in size.

-There are three more performances for me to tweak my exposure and sound on to capture the best quality possible out of my setup.
-At the same time each performance traditionally gets better each time.
+There are three more performances for me to tweak my exposure and sound to capture the best quality possible from my setup.
+At the same time, each version traditionally gets better each time.

-I hope these tips will help you thinking of ways to use your DSLR to do more than just take photos.
-I know I wanted to use the high quality CMOS chip to get a wonderful keepsake video of our daughter to cherish for the rest of her life.
+I hope these tips will help you think of ways to use your DSLR to do more than take photos.
+I wanted to use the high-quality CMOS chip to get an excellent keepsake video of our daughter to cherish for the rest of her life.

-When picking clothes for a photo shoot I have a few tips.
-For these photos of recording artist Sydney Rhame we had a few outfits.
-So here I will show you how there are many variables that can impact the final photos.
+When picking clothes for a photo shoot, I have a few tips.
+For these photos of recording artist Sydney Rhame, we had a few outfits.
+So here, I will show you how many variables can impact the final images.

 I recommend wearing solids over patterns.
 It keeps your eye going to the face rather than the outfit.

-If you have two or more people you need to coordinate your outfits, but by yourself you have much more latitude.
-You just want to pick a color that works with your skin tone, hair color and eye color.
+If you have two or more people, you need to coordinate your outfits, but by yourself, you have much more latitude.
+You want to pick a color that works with your skin tone, hair color, and eye color.

 Be careful to coordinate your lipstick color with your outfits.

 Backgrounds need to be simple and uncluttered.
-Backgrounds need to be complimentary to the colors the model is wearing.
+Backgrounds need to be complementary to the colors the model is wearing.

 Black and White are great neutral colors to use as well as Gray.
-I would avoid pure white due to it is difficult to keep the detail in the white when you start going to different outputs like photo prints or to a newspaper.
+I would avoid pure white because it is challenging to keep the detail in the white when you start going to different outputs like photo prints or a newspaper.

-Notice that you can keep the same background and change outfits and the mood of the photo will change.
+Notice that you can keep the same background and change outfits, and the photo’s mood will change.

-Also keeping the same outfit but a different background changes the mood of the photo.
+Also, keeping the same outfit but a different background changes the photo’s mood.

-What I have learned through the years is if you want the very best photo then you need to bring a variety of outfits to a photo shoot and mix and match those outfits with different backgrounds as well as lighting schemes.
+I have learned through the years that if you want the best photo, you need to bring a variety of outfits to a photo shoot and mix and match those outfits with different backgrounds and lighting schemes.

-While your clothes, the background and lighting can have a huge impact on the photo the one thing that really makes the photo is the expression of the model.
+While your clothes, the background, and lighting can significantly impact the photo, the one thing that makes the image is the model’s expression.
 Now coordinating all these into one moment is when you have that EUREKA MOMENT!

-Twenty five years ago we didn’t have the ability to FaceTime with each other.
-We also didn’t have the ability back in 1992 to shoot photos and share them instantaneously with each other.
+Twenty-five years ago, we didn’t have the ability to FaceTime with each other.
+We also didn’t have the power back in 1992 to shoot photos and share them instantaneously with each other.

 I want to talk here about my journey through the years.
-When we started the SWPJC I had not really come to terms with my Autism.
-When I was in third grade I was tested and fell on the spectrum, but back then they didn’t give me the label.
+When we started the SWPJC, I had not come to terms with my Autism.
+In third grade, I was tested and fell on the spectrum, but they didn’t give me the label back then.

 I would slowly understand through many different events that I fit the Aspergers Syndrome perspective on the Autism Spectrum.
-Through the years I have been taking steps like speech therapy and studying social work which all helped me greatly improve in my deficiencies.
+Through the years, I have been taking steps like speech therapy and studying social work, which has helped me significantly improve my deficiencies.

 I asked everyone in the class I was leading to take a picture.
-When asked what they took a picture of I had people talk about taking a picture of me with a scowl on my face.
-Then a couple minutes later someone talked again about my body language as being negative.
+When asked what they took a picture of, I had people talk about taking a picture of me with a scowl on my face.
+Then a couple of minutes later, someone talked again about my body language as being negative.

 I could have just crawled up into a ball and just cried.
-I realized that while I had done a great deal through the years to pay attention to others I had not done much to work on my face expressions.
+I realized that while I had done much through the years to pay attention to others, I had not done much to work on my facial expressions.

 Autism is a developmental disorder involving qualitative impairments in social interaction.
-One source of those impairments are difficulties creating facial expressions of emotion.
-Difficulties with facial expressions may arise from deficits in a motivation to express positive emotions with others.
-The difficulties may also stem from physiological problems in physically creating expressions that are due to damage to areas of the brain that control the facial nerve (which produces those expressions).
+One source of those impairments is difficulties creating facial expressions of emotion.
+Difficulties with facial expressions may arise from deficits in motivation to express positive feelings with others.
+The tests may also stem from physiological problems in physically creating expressions due to damage to areas of the brain that control the facial nerve (which produces those expressions).

 I know my family has really given me a hard time through the years when they take photos of me.
 I just don’t look happy.
 I guess there are moments when a glimpse of my enthusiasm does come through, but I cannot consciously bring the emotions I feel to my face.

 I can tell you that I am always thinking and observing others.
 I do not take lightly those around me.
 I am always trying to figure out how to be of service.
-Can I help them or what is their problem they might need help with.
-I am often trying to connect people with a need with a person I know that could be the solution.
-So my face expressions are I guess some what accurate.
-I am thinking which can produce a scowl or tense brow.
+Can I help them, or what problem might they need help with?
+I often try to connect people with a need with someone I know that could be the solution.
+So my facial expressions are, I guess, accurate.
+I think which can produce a scowl or tense brow.

 I want to be Helpful and Not Hurtful …